johurul-pimjo/suspicious-email-domains/README.md

 ## Disclaimer

-This list is not exhaustive and should be used as one of many tools in email validation.
+This list of suspicious and disposable domains is not exhaustive and should be used as one of many tools in email validation.
 Always combine with other security measures.